metomi/rose/sphinx/tutorial/rose/furthertopics/trigger.rst

 Try altering the values of ``namelist:pizza_order=pizza_type`` and ``env=BUDGET`` with :menuselection:`View --> View All Ignored Variables` on and off.
-This should enable and ``trigger-ignore different settings``.
+This should enable and ``trigger-ignore`` different settings.

 When ``env=BUDGET`` is below 10, the ``namelist:side_order`` section will
 be ``trigger-ignored``, and the ``garlic_bread`` and ``soft_drink`` will